RSL Art Union Prize Home Draw Auditor Reports: How Verification Works

 Learn how RSL Art Union auditor reports verify prize home draws.
 Read our guide to auditor qualifications, red flags, and how to confirm draw integrity befor...

-In April 2024, an RSL Art Union draw attracted over 180,000 ticket purchases before auditors flagged a procedural irregularity in ticket pool reconciliation.
-The issue was caught weeks before the draw date—precisely because independent auditors review every aspect of the lottery before winners are announced.
-If you buy a ticket for an RSL Art Union prize home draw, understanding how auditor reports work is the fastest way to verify your money is going toward a legitimate, legally compliant charity lottery.
+In April 2024, an RSL Art Union draw sold over 180,000 tickets.
+Auditors found a problem with ticket records weeks before the draw.
+Independent auditors check every part of the lottery before announcing winners.
+If you buy a ticket for an RSL Art Union prize home draw, you should know how auditors verify the lottery is legal and safe.

-This guide breaks down what auditors actually verify, how to read their reports, where to find them online, and what red flags mean your ticket is at genuine risk.
+This guide shows what auditors check.
+It explains how to read their reports and where to find them.
+It also lists red flags that mean your ticket may be at risk.

 What RSL Art Union Prize Home Draws Are

-RSL Art Unions operate charity lotteries under state-based gaming permits.
-The primary prize is always a real property—usually a residential home valued between $2.5 million and $15.5 million.
-Tickets typically cost $40–$90, and the ACNC Register lists each RSL Art Union's charitable purpose and revenue allocation.
+RSL Art Unions run charity lotteries under state gaming permits.
+The main prize is always a real home.
+Homes are valued between $2.5 million and $15.5 million.
+Tickets cost $40–$90.

-Each draw operates under a specific gaming licence issued by the relevant state regulator—Victorian Gambling and Casino Control Commission for Victoria, Liquor and Gaming NSW for New South Wales, and so on.
-The licence sets rules for ticket sales, prize cap, ticket pool size limits, and mandatory auditor involvement.
+Each draw operates under a state gaming licence.
+Victoria uses the Gambling and Casino Control Commission.
+New South Wales uses Liquor and Gaming NSW.
+The licence sets rules for tickets, prizes, and auditor checks.

 The Three Phases of Prize Home Draw Auditing